suyoufu1/Learn_git/readme.txt

 Git learning
 Git is a distributed version control system.

-Git has a mutable index called stage.
+Git has a mutable index called stage. readme.txt is import. hello world!